LifeBogger presents the Full Story of a Football Striker who is best known by the nickname; “Super Mario“. Same nickname as Mario Balotelli.

 The analysis involves his life story before fame, family life and many OFF-Pitch facts (little known) about him.

-Yes, everyone knows about his aerial threats and finishing abilities.
-However, only a hand few fans know much about Mario Gomez’s Bio which is quite interesting.
-Now without further adieu, let’s Begin.
+However, only a handful few fans know much about Mario Gomez’s Bio, which is quite interesting.
+Now, without further ado, let’s Begin.

 Mario Gomez was brought up in nearby Unlingen, an Upper Swabian village in the state of Baden-Württemberg in southwestern Germany, about 100 km south of Stuttgart and 175 km west of Munich.

-Mario Gomez Childhood Story Plus Untold Biography Facts –First Encounter with Football
+Mario Gomez Childhood Biography – First Encounter with Football:

 Mario once told a story about his very first encounter with football.
 In his words…